apapad0/Task2/README.md

 # Task2: Create an automated test for rest endpoints.

-**!Attention!** This code don't run.
+**!Attention!** This code doesn't run.
 It contains abstract tests.
 It can be considered an example.

 **Instructions**